 - Careful to not get any egg wash on the sides of the scones

-- The coarse sugar on top of the egg wash is important for that signature bakery style crunch.
+- The coarse sugar on top of the egg wash is required if you want that signature bakery style crunch.
+I use coarse sparkling sugar.
+You can also use turbinado cane sugar.

 Emily